-The end of sales training …. as we know it
+Sales training as we know it has changed.

 This type of segmentation helps with focus, productivity, and scale.
 When you dig deeper you find that sales reps are also grouped based on their individual performance – “A” players, “B” players and “C” players form the traditional bell-shaped curve.

 While most companies do this and it is commonly accepted, one important element seems to ignore the different segments – sales training.
 Training is rarely tailored to suit the different needs of each segment of the sales organization.

 Routine training sessions tend to be mandatory and pushed out to all reps at the same time.
 Sales kickoffs, whether annual or quarterly, are notorious for treating all reps the same.
 Forcing them to sit in a room for hours on end listening to the same sessions.
 And even sales onboarding programs tend to be structured for the masses.
 The entire class of new hires have the same training sessions and only break apart for separate sessions that are based on the rep’s main role (e.g. SDR vs AE).

 These training sessions also rarely engage reps or require them to demonstrate outcomes.
 There may be a quick test at the end to make sure they heard everything, but it rarely provides any real information about whether the reps are sales ready for their specific role.
 We know sales reps thrive on outcomes – they chase revenue because they have targets, they use content because it helps accelerate deals – so why don’t we train them to sell better rather than just rote learning?

 New technologies are more convenient for training.
 They enable on-demand and online training and give reps the ability to consume training content at their own pace.
 But this approach lacks a basic tenet of adult education – it needs to take into consideration the learner’s experience, background, and preferences (e.g. accessing training and content on mobile devices vs computer).